Neha50-NM/Olist-Ecommerce_SQL_Project/README.md

-# Olist E-Commerce Data Analysis (SQL Project)
+# 🛒 Olist E-Commerce Data Analysis (SQL Project)

+> Learning Project | Practicing real-world SQL on a Brazilian e-commerce dataset
+> Status: Completed | Level: Beginner → Intermediate SQL

+---

-## Overview
+## About This Project

+Hi!
+I'm Neha Mahawar, a QA Engineer actively transitioning into Data Science & Data Analytics.

-This project analyzes a real-world Brazilian e-commerce dataset using SQL to uncover actionable business insights.
+This is my first end-to-end SQL project where I analyzed a real-world e-commerce dataset to uncover actionable business insights.
+It helped me practice writing analytical SQL queries, working with relational databases, and thinking like a data analyst.

-It simulates the workflow of a data analyst in an e-commerce company — from raw data ingestion to business reporting.
+I chose this dataset because it's messy, realistic, and multi-table — exactly the kind of data a real analyst would work with.

 ---